Anthony Walker Jr.: 2017

-The Indianapolis Colts selected Walker in the fifth round (161st overall) of the 2017 NFL Draft.
+The Indianapolis Colts selected Walker in the fifth round (161st overall) of the 2017 NFL draft.
 Walker was the 20th linebacker drafted in 2017.

-On May 11, 2017, the Indianapolis Colts signed Walker to a four-year, $2.66 million contract that includes a signing bonus of $265,413.
+On May 11, 2017, the Colts signed Walker to a four-year, $2.66 million contract that includes a signing bonus of $265,413.

 Walker missed organized team activities due to Northwestern's quarters schedule and the league's rules on rookies being unable to join their team until their school's final semester had concluded.
 Upon entering training camp, Walker competed to be a starting inside linebacker against Sean Spence, Antonio Morrison, Jon Bostic, and Edwin Jackson.
-Head coach Chuck Pagano named Walker a backup inside linebacker to begin the regular season, behind Jon Bostic and Antonio Morrison.
+Head coach Chuck Pagano named Walker a backup inside linebacker to begin the regular season, behind Bostic and Morrison.